fernandopalafox/fernandopalafox.github.io/content/research/friction.md

   <img src="media/diffsim_intro.png" alt="" style="width:65%">
 </figure>

-Here I present method, based on differentiable simulators, to compensate for joint friction (or other unmodelled forces).
+Here's a method, based on differentiable simulators, to compensate for joint friction (or other unmodelled forces).
 This post is a proof of concept where I used Google's [Brax](https://github.com/google/brax), a differentiable physics simulator based on [Jax](https://github.com/google/jax), to correct for unmodelled joint friction in a simple pendulum.

 This was inspired by discussions with [Ruihan Zhao aka Philip](https://philipzrh.com/).